-You will be notified by e-mail when the material you have requested has been delivered and is ready for pick up at the Circulation desk.
+You will be notified by e-mail when the material you have requested has been delivered and is ready for pick up at the One-Stop Library Services Desk.
 Electronic items will be emailed.
 See here for more on ILL.

 If you have questions about Interlibrary Loan, email LibILL@oru.edu